Subjects

 Speaking and Listening

-At Brierley we believe that in order for children to be able to write something they first need to be able to say it.
-For this reason, regular speaking and listening opportunities are provided in all areas of the curriculum, giving children the chance to speak to their peers as well as to larger audiences within school.
-All new topics – across the curriculum – are introduced with a focus on key vocabulary and opportunities to talk.
-Our children are encouraged to speak clearly and confidently in sentences using standard English.
-Effective questioning is used by staff to ensure children are able to give detailed answers and explanations.
+In general, our children are encouraged to speak clearly and confidently in sentences using standard English.
+Effective questioning is used by staff to ensure children are able to give detailed answers and explanations and children are often prompted to elaborate on their ideas rather than providing single word answers.
 Similarly, and just as importantly, is the need to listen to others and respond appropriately.
 Having regular opportunities to communicate their ideas, opinions and feelings not only helps our children to build confidence but also deepens their understanding of sentence structure and audience.
+For this reason, we teach our children to listen to one another and respect the opinions and ideas of their peers.

 Writing